 In Three Parts or Acts:

 Ample Make This Bed: 55 poems by Emily Dickinson (in public domain).
-Three Sections: Love, Nature, and Immortality; 80 minutes (45 movements): for 3 or more dancers (2 are male), male reader, Bb, TbB male or SMA chorus and trio, and orchestra:
+Three Sections: Love, Nature, and Immortality; 80 minutes (45 movements): for 3 or more dancers (at least 2 are male), male reader, Bb, TbB chorus and trio, and orchestra:

 2 2+ 2+ 2+; 1/1/1/1 ; percussion, timpani; harp; and strings, or chamber ensemble: 60 minutes (55 movements): above dancers, reader and Bb; with TbB solo trio; E. H., Clar.
 (B. Clar.), Bssn.
 (C. Bssn.); piano and (D.B.) string quartet.
 Set in the 1980s, a gay man (bass-baritone) has a wild sex life; and his lover (reader) contracts AIDS and dies.
 The couple deal with AIDS, betrayal, redemption and resurrection.
 The story is NOT auto-biographical, but the fears are real.
 See also Ballet and Choral Music, however this work is best defined as a Ballet.
 Unperformed.